jmaslak/neurodivergence/work.md

 please indicate if you would like credit, and, if so, how you would like to be credited.

+## A Caution to HR / Diversity Groups

+You can't pick 10 of these (or even all of them) and say "we're neurodivergence-friendly!"
+What one person needs is different from what another needs, and an environment perfect for one neurodivergent person may be hell for another.
+This is merely ideas.
+That said, some things clearly do help a lot of neurodivergent and other people (I.E. things like private offices, options for remote work, flexibility in scheduling, etc.).
+In fact the things that help the largest number of people are the very things a lot of companies don't actually want to do.
+But if you want to claim neurodivergence-friendliness, those are areas to focus on.

 ## Figuring out Tasks

  - Get tasks in writing